In West Africa, cocoa and deforestation go hand in hand2023/03/23

 Culture, compliance and ethics

-It is worth remembering that compliance risk is defined as the risk of legal, administrative or disciplinary penalties, material financial loss or reputational harm arising from non-compliance with banking and financial laws regulations, professional standards or codes of ethics, or with instructions issued by the executive body.
-In addition to these duties, Compliance:
+As a reminder, the "risk of non-compliance" is defined as the risk of judicial, administrative or disciplinary sanction, significant financial loss, or reputational harm arising from non-compliance with provision specific to banking and financial activities regulations, whether of a legislative or regulatory nature, or professional and ethical standards, or instructions from the executive body.

-- offers an opportunity to convey a positive image of responsible and customer-focused entities;
+- Are an opportunity to convey a positive image of responsible entities concerned the interest of their customers.

 Group Ethics Charter